auraluvsu/auraluvsu/README.md

 🎓 IT student | 🧑🏾‍💻 Indie Backend Developer | 🇬🇧 based in London (but Canada always feels like home)

 I’m an 18-year-old dev with a passion for building cool things, breaking into tech, and learning  in training.
-Currently mastering backend development — mainly with **Go**, **Java**, **Typescript** and **SQL** — while cooking up projects that help me stand out as a junior developer.
+Currently mastering backend development — mainly with **Go**, **Typescript**, **Zig** and **SQL** — while cooking up projects that help me stand out as a junior developer.

 ---